 Note: Alternative spellings of surname: Lowery, Lowrie, Lowry, Lowrey

-Born in Ireland in 1835, Thomas Lowery was employed as a miner when the Civil War broke out.
-The 1860 federal census shows him living with his wife, Henrietta (a Pennsylvania native born sometime around 1834), and their Pennsylvania-born daughters: Ann Catharine (aged 4) and Sarah Ann (aged 1).
+Born in Ireland on 3 August 1834, Thomas Lowrey was employed as a miner when the American Civil War broke out.
+The 1860 federal census shows him living with his wife, Henrietta (Moser) Lowrey (1833-1913), a native of Easton, Northampton County, Pennsylvania who was born in April 1833, and their Pennsylvania-born daughters: Ann Catharine (aged 4) and Sarah Ann (aged 1).
 Thomas had married Henrietta in 1857, according to the 1900 federal census.

 Civil War Military Service